Python implementation of FALCON: Feedback Adaptive Loop for Content-Based Retrieval

 FALCON is, as described in the article abstract, "a novel method that is designed to handle disjunctive queries within metric spaces.
 The user provides weights for positive examples; our system 'learns' the implied concept and returns similar objects."

-sudo pip install halcon
+pip3 install --user halcon

 There is only one method that you need to know about